Alisina92/syllabus/java/W-unit-testing/MAKEME.md

 }
 ```
 ### To run this test case, right click "TestJunit.java" in the Package Explorer and select _Run As_->_Junit Test_.
-If you do not see "Junit Test" under "Run As", select _Run As_->_Run Configurations.
-Double clikc "JUnit" on the left, and type "TestJunit" under the "Test Class" field, then hit "Run".
+If you do not see "Junit Test" under "Run As", select _Run As_->_Run Configurations_.
+Double click "JUnit" on the left, and type "TestJunit" under the "Test Class" field, then hit "Run".
 #### After running the test, you should see a green bar appear in the JUnit tab.
 This shows you that the test completed successfully.

 ### 2.